 Olympus E-5 versus Leica CL

 The Olympus E-5 and the Leica CL (Typ 7323) are two digital cameras that were announced, respectively, in September 2010 and November 2017.
 The E-5 is a DSLR, while the CL is a mirrorless interchangeable lens camera.
-The cameras are based on a Four Thirds (E-5) and an APS-C sensor.
+The cameras are based on a Four Thirds (E-5) and an APS-C (CL) sensor.
 The Olympus has a resolution of 12.2 megapixel, whereas the Leica provides 24.1 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Olympus E-5 and the Leica CL is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the E-5 – represents the basis or 100 percent across all the size and weight measures).